convisoappsec/conviso-docs/docs/cli/findings.md

 ## Introduction
 The Conviso CLI allows you to import results from a [SARIF](http://docs.oasis-open.org/sarif/sarif/v2.1.0/sarif-v2.1.0.html) file, such as Trivy or Semgrep, to a project in your account on the Conviso Platform.
 This can be useful for tracking and managing security vulnerabilities and other issues found by scanning tools.

-**Note:** This functionality is in **Pre-Release**.
-It is necessary that the Container image in Job `import` use the corresponding version `1.12.0-rc.2`.
-To learn how to do this, [read how to install the Conviso CLI in alternative methods](/installation.md/#other-installation-commands).

 ### Prerequisites
 To successfully run  `conviso assets` command you need to [authenticate with the API Key](../cli/installation.md/#authentication).